-(13) Subsequent Events
+(12) Subsequent Events

 On July 17, 2006 we acquired Advanced Influenza Technologies, Inc. (AITI) as a wholly owned subsidiary.
 AITI has licensed a portfolio of patents from the University of Massachusetts for the development of a family of plasmid-DNA products to protect human subjects against several strains of influenza (the flu).
-The University has until one year from the effective date of the contract to manufacture, successfully test, and deliver to AITI three "seeds" that can be used for the commercial manufacturing of plasmid-DNA products or, in the alternative, a single polyvalent product, depending upon what the FDA might require.
+The University has until [1 year from the effective date of the contract-see and attach contract with Utek] to manufacture, successfully test, and deliver to AITI three "seeds" that can be used for the commercial manufacturing of plasmid-DNA products or, in the alternative, a single polyvalent product, depending upon what the FDA might require.
 In the event the University fails to make timely delivery of these seeds, AITI could then abandon the project with no further financial obligations or could continue with a different timeline.